 .
 It states that the land the house stands on was purchased from the Osage Land Trust in 1870

 .
 The Abstract is current through the 1970s.
 In it are notations of the various legal transactions including a few tussles among family members involving the property.
 It is a great supplement to the book.

 People and Places

 This is is of itself awesome.
-But more that that, we have met many of the descendants of Marie-Louise, Peter Stackman and Herman Steinbüchel.
-French, German and American.
-In may of 1999 we hosted a reunion at Maison Steinbüchel of the Hahn family.
+But more than that, we have met many of the descendants of Marie-Louise, Peter Stackman, and Herman Steinbüchel.
+French, German, and American.
+In May of 1999, we hosted a reunion at Maison Steinbüchel of the Hahn family.
 French and American members were present.
 We interpreted for them!
 What an honor.

 It is an honor to live in a Historic Landmark structure.
 It is more wonderful to know descendants living today as a testament to the courage and adventuresome spirit of their ancestors.
 Who left their families and country to make a new life in Wichita, Kansas.
-This is more than a project, this is real to us.
+This is more than a project, this is history and current events in parallel.